Base Operations|World Cup 26 Report

 Beyond the BaseScore

 The BaseScore quantifies ambient crime risk.
-But event-level threats: terrorism, organized crime, and cyber espionage require a different lens.
+But event-level threats — terrorism, organized crime, and cyber espionage — require a different lens.

 These threats operate independently of ambient crime levels.
 A venue with a low BaseScore can still face significant event-level risk.
-This is why comprehensive assessment matters.

 Preparing